go-gitea/gitea/docs/content/usage/issue-pull-request-templates.en-us.md

     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!
   # some markdown witch will be visible only in the created issue
   - type: markdown
     attributes:
       value: |
         This issue git created by an issue **template** :)
-    hide: true
+    hide_on_form: true
     submit: true
   - type: input
     id: contact